AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-data-source-connector-tools.md

 Experience Manager Guides comes with the **Data Sources** tool that helps you configure out-of-the-box connectors for data sources.
 You can set up the JIRA, SQL (MySQL, PostgreSQL, Microsoft SQL Server, SQLite, MariaDB, H2DB), AdobeCommerce, ElasticSearch, and Generic REST Client connectors.

-For Experience Manger Guides for a Cloud Service setup, besides these out-of-the-box connectors, Experience Manager Guides provides the connectors for Salsify, Akeneo, and Microsoft Azure DevOps Boards (ADO) data sources.
+For only the Cloud Service setup, besides these out-of-the-box connectors, Experience Manager Guides provides the connectors for Salsify, Akeneo, and Microsoft Azure DevOps Boards (ADO) data sources.
 You can download and install these open-source connectors from the [Maven Central repository](https://central.sonatype.com/search?q=com.adobe.aem.addon.guides).
 The users can then configure these connectors.
 Learn how to [install an open-source connector](#install-open-source-connector).

 You can also connect to JSON data files using a file connector.
 Upload the JSON file from your computer or browse it from the Adobe Experience Manager assets.
 Then, create content snippets or topics using the generators.